-Feature Purpose How It Is Established Smart Cover Sensor Indicates that computer cover or side panel has been removed.
-Can be set to require the setup password to restart the computer, after the cover or side panel has been removed.
-From the Compaq Computer Setup Utilities menu.
-Master Boot Record Security May prevent unintentional or malicious changes to the Master Boot Record of the current bootable disk, and provides a means of recovering the "last known good" MBR.
-From the Compaq Computer Setup Utilities menu.
-Memory Change Alerts Detects when memory modules have been added, moved, or removed; notifies user and system administrator.
-For information on enabling Memory Change Alerts, refer to the online Intelligent Manageability Guide .
-Ownership Tag Displays ownership information, as defined by the system administrator, during system startup (protected by setup password).
-From the Compaq Computer Setup Utilities menu.
-Cable Lock Provision Inhibits access to the interior of the computer to prevent unwanted configuration changes or component removal.
+Feature Purpose How It Is Established Ownership Tag Displays ownership information, as defined by the system administrator, during system startup (protected by setup password).
+From the Setup Utilities menu.
+Kensington Cable Lock Provision Inhibits access to the interior of the computer to prevent unwanted configuration changes or component removal.
 Can also be used to secure the computer to a fixed object to prevent theft.
-Install a cable lock to secure the computer to a fixed object.
-Security Loop Provision Inhibits access to the interior of the computer to prevent unwanted configuration changes or component removal.
-Install a lock in the security loop to prevent unwanted configuration changes or component removal.
+Install a Kensington cable lock to secure the computer to a fixed object.